Body Cameras for Darebin City Council, Australia

-“The next thing we know is that he has contacted the local radio station and fabricated that his children were in the street playing when it was taken, frightening them, and that he was not informed when it was happening.
+“The next thing we know is that he has contacted the local radio station and fabricated that his children were in the street playing when it was taken, frightening them and that he was not informed when it was happening.
 The local newspaper then ran with an article based on what he said on the front page.
-Our media team were only notified or asked to comment after the fact and because we were wearing body cameras and had captured the entire visit, we invited them to come and view the footage.
+Our media team was only notified or asked to comment after the fact and because we were wearing body cameras and had captured the entire visit, we invited them to come and view the footage.
 They never came; they knew they’d made a mistake.

 “This is where the body cameras have been invaluable to us.
 The footage totally exonerated the officers in their duties and prevented us from having to investigate the matter, spending countless hours and sending emails back and forth.
 People just have to see the footage and that tells them exactly what had happened.
-It put my media team, my officers and the whole team in the right and we know we have done the right thing in buying the cameras.
+It put my media team, my officers, and the whole team in the right and we know we have done the right thing in buying the cameras.

 “Another recent example is where a woman had complained that an officer was being rude to her during an interaction.
 I watched the footage back and disagreed completely with her comments and when I got in touch with her to tell her that we had recorded the interaction on video and that her account did not hold up, we didn’t hear back from her again.
 Some people these days play the victim when they’re caught out.

-“I’ve actually sued somebody for decimation because she lied on the councils Facebook page about myself at work.
+“I’ve actually sued somebody for decimation because she lied on the council's Facebook page about myself at work.
 I showed a law firm the footage of the interaction, we sent a letter to the lady and she removed the post and sent a letter of apology in return.
 We would not have been able to do without the camera.

 “It’s the overtness of the camera too, people look directly at the camera.
 There’s the flashing red light, loud audible noise; all invaluable tools that the guys are loving because it’s putting them and the person they are speaking to on a level playing field.
 People calm down and back off.
-“These camera have been brilliant.
+“These cameras have been brilliant.
 Absolutely brilliant."

 Learn more about Reveal body cameras by clicking here.